videoDAC/streaming-back-end/systemd-setup/README.md

   - [broadcaster.service](./etc/systemd/system/broadcaster.service)
   - [publisher.service](./etc/systemd/system/publisher.service)

+Note: if you are viewing this in a browser, you can click each link above, and view the file.
+Then copy the text into a file with the same name at `/etc/systemd/system/`

 - Ensure you do not have these services running, for example in a `screen` as per the other instructions.

 - Run the following commands: